nikolajRoager/SPAC_Java_HoI4Optimization/readme.md

 Setting the state for the complete annexation of Czechoslovakia, and the joint Nazi-Soviet invasion of Poland 1 year later.

-In the game, there is however an alternative: If Walery Sławek wins the power struggle after the death of the nations founder turned dictator Josef Pilsudski, Poland can restore democracy and form and alliance with Czechoslovakia, Estonia, Latvia and Lithuania before the Munich conference, and fight Hitler already in 1938.
+In the game, there is however an alternative: If Walery Sławek wins the power struggle after the death of the nation founder turned dictator Josef Pilsudski, Poland can restore democracy and ally with Czechoslovakia, Estonia, Latvia and Lithuania before the Munich conference, and fight Hitler already in 1938.
 (And Stalin 1 year later, when he invades the Baltics)

 Mechanical background, Factories in Hearts of Iron 4 works
 -----------------------------
-The economy in the game follow very simple rules, since the focus of the game is on fighting the war, but even simple rules can be quite complex.
+The economy in the game follows very simple rules since the focus of the game is on fighting the war, but even simple rules can be quite complex.

 Every nation has a number of "states", these states contains buildings and resources (and people, but that is not important in my simulation).
 The most important type of building is factories, which can be either Civilian factories (called "Civs" by most players), Military factories (or just "mils"), and Refineries

 * Civilian factories are used to build other buildings
     - Buildings cost CIC (Civilian Industrial Capacity) to build
     - Civilian factories produce 5 CIC per day, which can be used to build buildings, this is increased by 20% pts per level "Infrastructure" in the target state
-    - Infrastructure is another building which can be build
+    - Infrastructure is another building which can be built
-    - A number of Civs, proportional to the nations total factories are required for "consumer goods", and do not produce CIC
+    - A number of Civs, proportional to the nation's total factories are required for "consumer goods", and do not produce CIC
     - Civs can also be traded for 8 resources, in which case they don't produce
 * Military factories are used to build military equipment
     - Military factories produce $4.5\times E\times (1+F) (1-R)$ MIC (Military industrial capacity) each day
     - The efficiency $E$ is a number between 0 and the efficiency cap $E_{cap}<1.0$, and where $dE/dt=0.001 E_{cap}^2/E$ every day (So efficiency grows slowly until it reaches the Efficiency cap)
     - The factories which exist on day 1 start with $E=E_{cap}=0.5$, all new factories start with $E=0.1$
     - $F$ is the factory output bonus for the nation
-    - Each Military factory uses a number of resources per factory: either Rubber, Steel, Tungsten, and Chromium (which really represents many rare metals such as Chromium and Nickel), the exact number depend on the type of equipment.
+    - Each Military factory uses a number of resources per factory: either Rubber, Steel, Tungsten, and Chromium (which really represents many rare metals such as Chromium and Nickel), the exact number depends on the type of equipment.
     - For every resource deficit, the resource penalty $R$ grows by 0.05.
-    - The MIC is converted to equipment based on its MIC cost, (For example enough guns to equip one infantry squad costs 0.5 MIC, and a single light tank cost 6 MIC)
+    - The MIC is converted to equipment based on its MIC cost, (For example, enough guns to equip one infantry squad costs 0.5 MIC, and a single light tank costs 6 MIC)
     - The program will produce a plot of production efficiency $E$, Factory output bonus $F$, and resource multiplier ($1-R$)
     - Total production is proportional to the area under the efficiency curve

 ![Gdansk FB bullet factory, Gdansk Production stats.png](Gdansk%20FB%20bullet%20factory%2C%20Gdansk%20Production%20stats.png "An example of how production efficiency grows until the cap")

-* Refineries do not produce points, but add synthetic rubber to the states
+* Refineries do not produce points but add synthetic rubber to the states
   - It is not as cost-effective as buying rubber on the free market
 * Infrastructure boosts construction speed and gives a 20% boost to local resources
     - The construction speed bonus is generally not worth the investment